 When we reach North Beach, guests will see and learn why this neighborhood is part red light and part Italian and why the Beats (beatniks) frequented this area in the mid 1950s.
-You will also get information as to the current demographics of this neighborhood and the best block for a pub crawl.
-(Click here for link to photos)(Click here for link to videos)
+You will also get information about North Beach's current demographics and the best block for a pub crawl.

 At North Beach, we will have about a 20-minute coffee/tea break at one of North Beach's cafes.